Cynthia Bailey: 2017–present: Professional expansion

 Bailey was a guest judge for the preliminary and finals competition of the 65th Miss Universe competition.
 In 2018, Bailey signed a contract with the New York-based agency Major Models; her daughter is also signed with the company.
 In April 2018, Bailey underwent surgery to remove a lipoma tumor from her left shoulder blade.
 The procedure was successful without any reported complications.
 In 2019, Bailey guest starred in an episode of Last Call, and acted in How High 2, the sequel to the 2001 film How High.
 She started a line of bags, named CB VIOR, as well as a line of candles, leather goods, and eyewear.

 Bailey opened a wine bar, The Bailey Wine Cellar, and an event space, The Bailey Room, in Grant Park, Atlanta in July 2019.
 The same year, she had a partnership with Seagram, creating a signature drink, a Bellini cocktail.
 It was sold in April 2019.
 The launch party was shown on an eleventh season episode of The Real Housewives of Atlanta.
 In it, Leakes is angry that Bailey had invited Kenya Moore to the event without her knowledge.
 The incident was discussed during the season's reunion episodes, and Leakes and Bailey publicly ended their friendship.
 Bailey is a brand ambassador for Seagram since 2018.
 In 2019, she guest-starred on Star and Tales.

 Bailey chose to leave The Real Housewives of Atlanta in 2021, after being a part of the series for eleven seasons.
-She starred in the first season of The Real Housewives Ultimate Girls Trip a spin-off featuring various women from The Real Housewives franchise, which premiered on Peacock in 2021.
+She starred in the first season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, which premiered on Peacock in 2021.
 In an Essence interview conducted in the same year, she said she was shifting her focus from reality television to acting.
 Bailey had a recurring role in the second season of Games People Play as documentarian Ndasia.

 In 2022, Bailey competed as a HouseGuest the third season of Celebrity Big Brother, placing third in the competition.
 The same year, she appeared in the 2022 Lifetime movie Cruel Instruction.
+The following year, Bailey returned to The Real Housewives of Atlanta as a guest for its fifteenth season.

+In 2024, it was announced that Bailey would be returning to The Real Housewives of Atlanta in a "friend of" capacity for its sixteenth season.
+As of October 2024, Bailey is set to co-host the Humble Brag with Crystal and Cynthia podcast alongside Crystal Kung Minkoff, focusing on topics related to pop culture, reality television, and celebrities.